Associate Professor (Honorary position)

-Diego is currently a post-doctoral researcher at the Oxford Centre for Human Brain Activity (OHBA), where worked since 2012 to 2019.
+Diego was a post-doctoral researcher at the Oxford Centre for Human Brain Activity (OHBA), where worked since 2012 to 2019.
 Since then, he holds an honorary position at the Department, moving as an Associate Professor to Aarhus University.

-He is interested in the development and application of computational methodology for characterising and understanding the complex dynamics of activity in the brain, and for relating these to behaviour in a meaningful way.
+He is interested in the development and application of computational methodology for characterising and understanding the complex network dynamics of activity in the brain, and for relating these to behaviour in a meaningful way.
 In particular, he aims to combine data from different sources (fMRI, MEG, EEG, anatomical data) using novel modelling techniques and state-of-the-art machine learning technology.
-His goal is to use this computational approach to eventually get new insights into disease mechanism, as well as exploring ageing and developmental processes.

 A list of his publications can be found here.

 Discovering dynamic brain networks from big data in rest and task.

 Vidaurre D. et al, (2018), Neuroimage, 180, 646 - 656

 Dynamics of large-scale electrophysiological networks: A technical review.

 O'Neill GC. et al, (2018), Neuroimage, 180, 559 - 576